Compile a Package

 The packages have the extension .ipk

 architecture.
-Also included are package index files that will be used by the package manager on the device to install the packages.
+Also included are package index files that are required by OPKG on the device to recognize and install the packages from the repository.